Public Works FAQ

 Will I be charged for using an additional trash or recycling cart?

 Yes.
 The base charge of $12.54 includes one trash & one recycling cart.
 Extra trash carts incur a $4.33/month charge.
-Beginning in the Fall 2018, additional recycling carts will incur a $1.89/month charge (we will need to conduct an additional recycling cart audit before charges will begin).
+Extra recycling carts are currently free.
 Additional trash & recycling information can be found here.

 Can I use a personal trash or recycling cart?
 We don’t use them every week.